getqujing/interview/README.md

 ### Requirement

-* Write simple function to solve following questions efficiently and correctly.
+* Make your code correct, efficient (in terms of performance), and as simple as possible.
-* You can use any programming language during the test, but it should present your algorithm PRECISELY.
+* Use any programming language of your choice.
-* Please commit all code to github, and send the repository URL back after the test.
+* Please commit your code to Github, and send the repository URL back.
-* For every question you complete, the unit tests is REQUIRED.
+* For every question you complete, unit test(s) is REQUIRED.
 * You only have one hour!
+Don't worry, most well-trained developer could do this.

 ### Our Expectations

 Through this programming test, you should be able to demonstrate:

-1. Good understand of the programming you used.
+1. Good understanding of the programming language you use.
 2. Good programming practices.
 Code quality and maintainability.
-3. Good understand of unit tests.
+3. Good understanding of unit tests.
-2. Apply suitable algorith to solve this questions.
+4. Apply suitable algorithm to solve the questions.
-3. A good result!
-Our average number of problems solved is about 3.
-Show how well you can do!

 ### Ask for Help